-Your DUI defense attorney should be familiar with FDLE's blood alcohol testing program.
-In a DUI cases involving a blood test, your attorney will have to have the blood excluded from evidence.
-In the event the blood and blood testing is admitted at trial, your attorney will show all of the problems with the accuracy and reliability.
+In the event the blood and blood testing is admitted at trial, your criminal attorney will show all of the problems with the accuracy and reliability.

 Blood analysts must apply to FDLE for a permit to test blood under the implied consent laws.
 See Fla.
 Admin.
 Code R.11D-8.013(1).
 In addition to the applicant's qualifications, the application must include a complete description of the proposed analytical procedures that the analyst uses to test blood alcohol levels.
 See Fla.
 Admin.
 Code R. 11D-8.013(1).

 The laboratories' proposed analytical procedures are also called standard operating procedures ("SOPs”).
 The analyst must also demonstrate proficiency in blood alcohol analysis by satisfactorily determining the blood alcohol level in five samples provided by the FDLE.

 The FDLE rules do not require that the analysts' standard operating procedures include screening blood samples for irregularities.
 Those irregularities that can lead to problems with blood testing can include

 FDLE's rules do not require analysts to document irregularities and reject compromised samples.
 The FDLE's proficiency testing does not include any methods to exclude compromised samples.

 For example, an analyst does not document a compromised sample in the laboratory record.
 The standard operating procedures do not including any procedure for documenting irregularities and rejecting compromised samples.